Blind, older dog found in Alaska 3 weeks after wandering off

 All the sadness melted away when he got the call that Lulu had been found.

 Although alive, Lulu was in bad shape.
-The 80-pound (36.29-kilogram) dog had dropped 23 pounds (10.43 kilograms) since she was lost; she was dehydrated, dirty and her fur was matted.
+The 80-pound (36.29-kilogram) dog had dropped 23 pounds (10.43 kilograms) since she was lost; she was dehydrated and dirty, and her fur was matted.

 Lulu’s condition has markedly improved with medical care, food and rest.